gutehall/nixos-server/README.md

 ## Configuration files for NixOS

-Used for setting up a new NixOS virtual machine without GUI.
+This repository contains configuration files for setting up a new NixOS virtual machine without a GUI.